 When this response reached Croesus, he thought immediately of Sparta, the Greek city most noted for its prowess in war.
 So, even as he prepared his own empire for war and sent other diplomats to Egypt and Babylonia, two lands that lay well to the south of Greece and Lydia, he also sent a delegation westward across the Aegean Sea yet again.
 “Croesus, king of Lydia, has sent us to you,” they said to the two Spartan kings and the rest of the Spartan Senate, “because Apollo’s oracle in Delphi told him to ally himself with Greeks in his coming war with the Persians.
 Yours is the most powerful city in Greece.
 Therefore he invites you to become his friend and ally in this endeavor.”

 The Spartans, being always ready for war on almost any pretext, agreed to do so.
 Meanwhile the Egyptians and Babylonians also agreed to join the common cause.
-Croesus now decided that he had more than enough armies at his disposal to defeat the Persians, for the Lydians themselves were almost as famous as the Spartans for their prowess in battle, and could field a much larger army to boot.
+Croesus decided that this alliance of four great powers would be more than sufficient to defeat the Persians, for the Lydians themselves were almost as famous as the Spartans for their prowess in battle, and could field a much larger army to boot.
 In contrast to the famed Spartan legions of indomitable foot soldiers, they preferred to fight on horseback behind long spears; the thunder of their cavalry charges had struck terror into many an enemy’s heart.

 Indeed, the more Croesus thought about the question, the more convinced he became that sharing the glory of the coming war with so many allies was needless.
 Certain of the invincibility of his own rich empire, egged on by courtiers who flattered his supposed military genius rather than speaking truth to power, Croesus decided to launch his attack without waiting for any of his allies’ armies to arrive; let them come along behind his bold spearhead and scavenge what glory they could from his leavings.
 In the year 547 BC, he set off eastward to chase the lowly Persians back to where they had come from.

 At first, all went just as Croesus had so confidently expected.
-His army marched deep into Persian territory.
-They encountered almost no opposition; it seemed that Cyrus had been caught completely unprepared.
-But at last, having traveled farther east than any Lydian army ever, they ran into a Persian army that had been moved up hastily to deal with the threat.
+His army marched deep into Persian territory, encountering almost no opposition; it seemed that Cyrus had been caught completely unprepared.
+But at last, having traveled farther east than any Lydian army ever, they ran into a Persian force that had moved up hastily to deal with the threat.

 The result of that clash defied all of Croesus’s sanguine prejudices.
 The Persian army he encountered was well-trained, well-equipped, well-led, and battle-hardened.
 Shrewdly, the Persians set up their defense in a defile where the Lydian cavalry had no room to maneuver.
 Although outnumbered, they stopped the Lydians cold, inflicting heavy losses in the process.
 Then, still taking advantage of rugged terrain that suited their preferred method of fighting more than that of the Lydians, they began to push their enemies back.
-Discomfiting reports reached Croesus of other Persian armies moving up to attack his flanks.
+Discomfiting reports reached Croesus of other Persian armies moving up to attack his flanks, under the direct command of King Cyrus himself.
 Realizing belatedly how badly he had overextended himself, Croesus ordered a full-on retreat, all the way back to his capital of Sardis.

-Unlike the place where the Persians had first clashed with the Lydians, the area around Sardis was perfect territory for a charge by the skilled Lydian horsemen: an arid and level plain.
+Unlike the place where the Persians had first clashed with the Lydians, the area around Sardis was perfect territory for a charge by the skilled Lydian horsemen: it was an arid and level plain.
 Cyrus had very few horsemen of his own, and his infantry legions were ill-equipped to withstand any such assault.
-But he did have a considerable number of camels, which his army had used to carry its supplies over the scorched earth left behind by Croesus.
-Anticipating the cavalry charge that must come, he gathered all of these camels together and drove them before his army on its final approach to Sardis.
+But he did have a considerable number of camels.
+Anticipating the cavalry charge that must come, he gathered all of them together and drove them before his army on its final approach to Sardis.
 Thus when the inevitable charge began — when the Lydian horsemen came galloping out to sweep the field of battle clean — they encountered the camels first, and their horses reared up and shied away, for horses fear camels, and panic at the merest sight or smell of them.
 Cyrus’s foot soldiers surged forward in the confusion and won the day.
 The Lydians were chased back inside the walls of their city, and the Persians settled down for the siege.

 Trapped in this cage made of his own folly, Croesus tried desperately to get more messengers through to his allies — and, indeed, a handful did manage to run the gauntlet of the enemy army on horseback, or to sneak through the lines in the dead of night.
 But the Egyptians and Babylonians, having now seen a vivid demonstration of the Persians’ might, feared becoming the next incarnation of the foolish beekeeper.
 Croesus had, after all, brought his doom upon himself by rashly attacking before his allies were ready.
 Why should they save him now?